Tag Requirements for Different Data Types

 • Tags for photos/scans of ID cards:

-Example of a correct tag set for a “selfie” photo file:
+Example of a correct tag set for the Selfie photo file:

 JSON